 The U.S. Department of Energy (DOE) evaluates published model codes and standards to help states and local jurisdictions better understand the impacts of updating commercial building energy codes and standards.
-A methodology was used for evaluating the energy and economic performance of commercial energy codes and standards and proposed changes thereto.
+DOE has established a methodology for evaluating the energy and economic performance of model commercial energy codes and standards, as well as proposed changes.
 This method serves to ensure DOE proposals are both energy efficient and cost-effective.

 The DOE methodology contains two primary assessments: